 By and large, it usually takes sleeping beside a partner for you to know if you have a problem with your breathing while you sleep because it will disrupt your partner’s sleep.
 They will definitely let you know when this happens.
 Maybe they won’t on the first and second night, but, trust us, a few sleepless nights and you will definitely be made aware that your sleep is affecting the sleep of other people around you.

-At Bedford Dental Group we have the expertise as well as the cutting technology that we incorporate into our treatments that will have your partner sleeping sound again.
+At Bedford Dental Group we have the expertise and the cutting-edge technology that we incorporate into our treatments that will have your partner sleeping sound again.
 We can treat your condition, no matter which type of sleep apnea you have.

 Oh, wait?
 Maybe you didn’t know that there are multiple types of sleep apnea.
 Well, if you didn’t know that, then we don’t mind giving you a quick overview of the different forms of sleep apnea.
 If you’re having trouble with your sleep patterns due to irregular breathing, the important first step is recognizing which type of sleep apnea you are experiencing.